Niladri-501/-Plant_Disease_Detection-/README.md

 To prepare the data for model training, we performed the following preprocessing steps:

-1. **Cleaning:** [Explain any data cleaning steps, e.g., handling missing values, removing duplicates]
+1. **Cleaning:** The dataset was assumed to be clean, with no missing values or duplicates.
+Images were verified to ensure they were properly labeled and placed in corresponding class directories.
-2. **Normalization/Standardization:** [If applicable, explain any normalization or standardization methods used to scale data]
+2. **Normalization/Standardization:** The pixel values of the images were normalized by scaling them to the range [0, 1] using the rescale=1./255 parameter in the ImageDataGenerator.
+This ensures that all input features have a consistent scale and helps with faster convergence during training.
-3. **Splitting the Dataset:** The dataset was split into training and testing sets with a ratio of [80%/20% or other split ratio].
+3. **Splitting the Dataset:** The dataset was split into 80/20 training and validation sets.
+The "train" directory has 70243 images belonging to 38 classes , while the "valid" directory has 17557 images belonging to 38 classes.
-4. **Encoding (if necessary):** [Describe any encoding steps, such as one-hot encoding for categorical data]
+4. **Encoding (if necessary):** Since the model is designed for multi-class classification, the labels were automatically one-hot encoded using class_mode='categorical' in the ImageDataGenerator.
+This ensures that the output labels for each image are represented as a one-hot vector corresponding to the class of the image.

 ---